patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/Battery/Battery.md

 ### Default variant

-The default style of a battery (4 black lines) appears when any value besides "1", "2", "3", or "4" is passed to `severity`.
+The default style of a battery (4 black lines) appears when any value besides "low", "medium", "high", or "critical" is passed to `severity`.

 ```js file="./BatteryDefaultExample.tsx"